Roeiazran/OOP/README.md

 # OOP
-bar-ilan OOP course exercises.
+bar-ilan OOP course projects written in Java.

-Exercies desctiptions:
-1.
+The important one's are the Arknoid and Logical Expressions.